Skip to main content

 Welcome to METS, the Middle English Texts Series.

 METS is a diverse, ever-growing collection of edited medieval texts.
-Our editions represent the medieval literary traditions and cultures that flourished in what is modern Great Britain.
+Our editions represent the medieval literary traditions and cultures that flourished in what is modern-day Britain and Ireland.
 It is committed to publishing affordable print and open access digital editions that are accessible to all.

 Recent Edition